The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part III: Simulated Observables -- The return of the spectrum: Transmission Spectra

-These differences between the predicted transits is to the first order control by the altitude of the cloud deck and to the second order by the T/P profile.
+The differences between the predicted transits from each GCM terminator atmosphere is to the first order control by the altitude of the cloud deck and to the second order by the temperature profile.
 Those differences between ExoCAM and LMD-G on one hand and ROCKE-3D and the UM on the other are significant and could have consequences for the number of hours requested for a JWST proposal and on the interpretation of future data using retrieval algorithms.
-However, it seems clear that regardless the GCM used to produce the atmospheric data, at least 17 transit observations would be required to detect at a 5$~\sigma$ confidence level a high molecular weight atmosphere on TRAPPIST-1e with a cloudy sky.
+However, it seems clear that regardless the GCM used to produce the atmospheric data, at least 17 transit observations would be required to detect at a 5--$\sigma$ confidence level a high molecular weight atmosphere on TRAPPIST-1e with a cloudy sky.
+Note that during JWST Cycle 1, 4 transits with NIRSpec Prism will be observed as part of the Guaranteed Observation Time (GTO) program 1331 led by PI Nikole Lewis.
+On average, this would lead to a 2--$\sigma$ detection for Hab~1 and a 3.4--$\sigma$ detection for Hab~2 (see column S/N-4 of Table \ref{tab:transit}).